andrew-demydenko/english-dictionary-app/README.md

 # English Dictionary

 A simple English dictionary application built with Vue 3, Pinia, and Vuetify.
-This project allows you to manage an English dictionary, offering features such as search, word management, and saving translations.
+This project allows you to manage an English dictionary, offering features such as search, word management, learning exercises.

 ## Project Setup